Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Does A Muffler Delete Improve Performance?

-The theory here comes from enhancing the airflow with fewer restrictions and impediments.
+The theory here comes from enhancing the airflow with fewer restrictions and obstacles.
 This means more exhaust gases leave the combustion chamber.
 In turn, there’s more space for a larger volume of oxygen to enter it in the next cycle.

 While the overall gas flow improvement is undeniable, how much of an impact it makes is, well, debatable.
 The muffler delete manufacturers often come up with magical figures like “10 hp gain!”
 No. That’s not how it works, unfortunately.